PLCnext/CppExamples/README.md

 [![Web](https://img.shields.io/badge/PLCnext-Website-blue.svg)](https://www.phoenixcontact.com/plcnext)
 [![Community](https://img.shields.io/badge/PLCnext-Community-blue.svg)](https://www.plcnext-community.net)

 The [CppExamples](https://github.com/PLCnext/CppExamples) repository is a collection of various sample code for PLCnext Technology controllers.
 It is assumed that the reader has basic know-how of C++ programming and has read the key parts of the [PLCnext Info Center](https://www.plcnext.help/).
 Each example explains one or more topics on how to use C++11 with PLCnext Technology.
 Explanations are given in the *README.md* document and via comments in the example code.
 Each example holds separate user components which can be instantiated on a *PLCnext Control*.

 This project aims to supply, over time, examples and best practices of PLCnext Technology functions regarding C++11.

+**IMPORTANT NOTE: All the examples in this repository have now been updated to work with firmware versions 2024.7 and later.
+These examples may not compatible with firmware versions earier than 2024.7.
+Examples for earlier firmware versions are on the branch `pre-2024.7`.**

 ## Table of Contents